Integralist/integralist.co.uk/content/posts/cognito.md

 - **Authorization** is the function of specifying access rights to resources, which is different to (and commonly confused with) the process of authentication.

-> Note: if you're new to these types of security concepts, then take a look at [this glossary document](https://docs.google.com/document/d/1qs3jEIQvocdVhSxCSPLF1BoLnp91aLnuUIasvl-maYo/edit#) for various terminology.
+> Note: if you're new to these types of security concepts, then take a look at [this glossary document](https://docs.google.com/document/d/1qs3jEIQvocdVhSxCSPLF1BoLnp91aLnuUIasvl-maYo/edit#) I put together which covers the various terminology.

 ## User Pools vs Identity Pools